manpagez: man pages & more

 which only does anything on libcurls compiled and built

 SSL-enabled.
-On these systems, this will make libcurl
+On these systems, this makes libcurl initialize the

 libcurl has a default protection mechanism that detects if